 PTH 504 - Current Topics in Experimental Pathology

 The Student Seminar Series is usually held on Fridays at noon with trainees from the Cell Biology of Disease program as speakers.
 Each student gains experience in oral presentations by presenting his/her research work to the faculty and fellow students on a yearly basis.
-This series is held on Wednesdays at 3 PM.

 PTH 507 - Cancer Biology

 The goal of this course is to provide a solid background and current understanding of cancer biology and cancer-related research.
 The lectures will cover key topics in cancer biology, including intrinsic regulatory mechanisms of cancer cell proliferation, the impact of microenvironment on tumor growth and metastasis, and the diagnosis and prognosis of cancer.
-Leading scientists in the cancer research field will deliver lectures on each topic and lead in-depth discussions centered on groundbreaking findings.
+Leading cancer biologists will deliver lectures on each topic and lead in-depth discussions centered on groundbreaking findings.
 As an advanced-level course, this course will emphasize original experiments, critical thinking and reading of the primary literature rather than abstract facts and memorization.
 Active participation and in-class discussions among students are expected.

 This course is offered as a mandatory requirement for post-doctoral fellows on the Cancer Center Training Grant and as an upper level elective for graduate students campus-wide.